Canonical colourings in random graphs: Concluding remarks

 Furthermore, it would be interesting to investigate extensions of Theorem~\ref{t:main} to $k$-uniform hypergraphs for $k\geq 3$.
 Namely, in their original work Erd\H os and Rado~\cite{er50} established a canonical Ramsey theorem for $k$-uniform hypergraphs.
 However, their proof for $k$-uniform hypergraphs used Ramsey's theorem for $2k$-uniform hypergraphs and this seems to be an obstacle for transferring it to random hypergraphs at the right threshold.
 Hence, for transferring their result to the random setting, it seems necessary to start with a proof which avoids the use of hypergraphs with larger uniformity.
 Such proofs can be found in~\cites{rrsss22,shelah95}.

+\origsection{Transference} The purpose of this Appendix is to help the reader verify how Theorem~\ref{t:transference} follow from the proof of Conlon and Gowers~\cite{cg16}.
+For an informal discussion of the Conlon--Gowers approach, we also refer the interested reader to~\cite{cgss14}*{Section~3}.

-\origsection{Transference} First we informally outline the proof of Theorem 9.3 from~\cite{cg16}, which corresponds to our Theorem~\ref{t:transference1}.
+First we informally outline the proof of Theorem 9.3 from~\cite{cg16}, which corresponds to our Theorem~\ref{t:transference1}.
 Then we state the formal claims that we need from~\cite{cg16}, and show how they are applied to deduce Theorem~\ref{t:transference}.
+The proof of this theorem is entirely contained in~\cite{cg16}, but some elements which we use (the norm $\norm{\cdot}$ and the dense model $\df$) are only defined within Theorem 4.5~in~\cite{cg16}.

-Note that the proof of Theorem 9.3 itself (as well as its corresponding deterministic result, Theorem 4.10) is not actually spelled out in~\cite{cg16}.
-Instead, the authors prove Theorem 9.1, which is a Ramsey-type result for $\Gnp$, and say that the proof of Theorem 9.3 is `much the same'.
+The statements whose proofs we would like to expound are Theorem 9.3, and its corresponding deterministic result, Theorem 4.10.
+Unfortunately, these two proofs are not actually spelled out in~\cite{cg16}.
+Instead, the authors prove Theorem 9.1 and Theorem 4.5, which are Szemer\'edi-type results for random sets, and say that the proofs of Theorem 9.3 and Theorem 4.10 are `much the same'.
 Moreover, their setting is much more general -- they work with random subsets of a set $X$, which for us is just the set of edges of a complete graph $K_n$.
 In particular, for us, $|X| = \binom n2$.

-Theorem 9.3 from~\cite{cg16} states that with high probability, any subgraph $F$ of $\Gnp$ with $p = Cn^{-1/m_2(H)}$ can be approximated by a \emph{dense model} $D$ which asymptotically matches the edge distribution and the number of $H$-copies in $F$.
+Theorem 9.3 from~\cite{cg16} states that asymptotically almost surely, any subgraph $F$ of $\Gnp$ with $p = Cn^{-1/m_2(H)}$ can be approximated by a \emph{dense model} $D$ which asymptotically matches the edge distribution and the number of $H$-copies in $F$.

 As mentioned, instead of graphs, we work with functions from $[n]^{(2)}$ to $\R$, or weighted graphs.
 For a random graph $G\in\Gnp$, the \emph{associated measure} of $G$ is defined as $\mu = \mu_G =p^{-1}\ind_G$.
 Given an $m$-tuple of functions $\mu = (\mu_1, \ldots, \mu_m) \in \R^{[n]^{(2)}}$ (which will later be taken as the associated measures of $m$ independent copies of $\Gnpst$), Conlon and Gowers introduce the set of \textit{$(\mu, 1)$-basic anti-uniform functions} $\Phi_{\mu, 1}$, which have the key property that the number of $H$-copies in a weighted graph $\ff \leq m^{-1}(\mu_1 + \dots + \mu_m)$ can be bounded in terms of the inner products